-Where information is requested to be amended (either by way of correction, deletion or addition), the individual to whom the information relates, must make a request, in writing to Council's Privacy Officer.
+Where information is requested to be amended (either by way of correction, deletion or addition), the individual to whom the information relates, must make a request, in writing.
 That request should be accompanied by appropriate evidence as to the cogency of the making of the amendment, sufficient to satisfy the Council that the proposed amendment is factually correct and appropriate.
 The Council may require further documentary evidence to support certain amendments.
 Council will not charge to process an application to amend a record under s.15.